rushabhshah341/developers-community/pages/documents/GettingStarted/getting-started.md

 ### Step 1.
 Create a LiveEngage account

 Before you can use LiveEngage, you must first have a working account.
-If you don't already have one, you can sign up for a [free trial account](https://developers.liveperson.com/register.html). to get started with messaging, Conversation Builder, and LivePerson Functions.
+If you don't already have one, you can sign up for a free trial account to get started with messaging, Conversation Builder, and LivePerson Functions.
 To add more seats or access features not included in the trial, you will need to upgrade to a paid subscription.
-You can chat with LivePerson sales on [liveperson.com](https://www.liveperson.com) or from the connection area within LiveEngage to get help from a specialist to find the right package for your business.
+You can chat with LivePerson sales on liveperson.com to get help from a specialist to find the right package for your business.

 Some features you might want to enable are: